 Elizabeth L. Littlefield

-Elizabeth L. Littlefield is a Senior Counselor at ASG, where she leads the firm's Sustainability practice.
+Elizabeth L. Littlefield is a Senior Counselor at ASG, where she advises clients of the firm's Sustainability practice on environmental impact, sustainable finance strategies, and partnerships and coalition development.

 Ms. Littlefield most recently served under U.S. President Barack Obama as President and CEO of the Overseas Private Investment Corporation (OPIC), the U.S. government’s development finance institution.
 In this role, she managed OPIC’s $24 billion portfolio of financing and insurance to support private investment in more than 100 developing countries.
 Under Ms. Littlefield’s leadership, OPIC’s commitments to investments in renewable resources grew tenfold in three years to $1.5 billion annually, its portfolio doubled, and it ranked at the top of the federal government’s employee viewpoint rankings.
 She instituted major reforms across the agency’s operations to build a first-rate, global financial institution.